MicrosoftDocs/VBA-Docs/api/PowerPoint.Application.FeatureInstall.md

 ## Remarks

-You can use the **msoFeatureInstallOnDemandWithUI** constant to prevent users from believing that the application is not responding while a feature is being installed.
+Use the **msoFeatureInstallOnDemandWithUI** constant to prevent users from believing that the application is not responding while a feature is being installed.
 Use the **msoFeatureInstallNone** constant with error trapping routines to exclude end-user feature installation.

 > [!NOTE]